cefet-rj-dal/gstsm/README.md

 - [roxygen2](https://github.com/r-lib/roxygen2)

-Special thanks to teacher Eduardo Ogasawara for the orientation and Antonio Filho for the article.
+Special thanks to teacher Eduardo Ogasawara for the orientation and Antonio Castro for the article.

 ## License